 A recommended way for beginners to explore the modes is by playing one octave of all the white keys on a piano but starting on different notes.

-If you then play all the white keys from D to D you would have played a D Dorian mode.
+If you then played all the white keys from D to D, you would have played a D Dorian mode.

 Below are all the modes of C major scale.